-3.3.1 Jet trigger performance
+3.3.1.
+Jet trigger performance

 The Calo scouting stream was active during both Run 1 and Run 2, and included jets from energy deposits in the ECAL and HCAL.
-The main trigger selection requires $H{\rm T}$ larger than 250 GeV at the HLT, compared to $H{\rm T} > 800$ -900 GeV for the triggers in the standard data stream.
-Although designed to select generic collision events that include jets in the final state, this trigger was primarily used to perform searches for new resonances decaying to pairs of jets, as described in Section 3.5.1.1.
-This analysis searches for a resonance peak in the invariant mass distribution of the two leading jets (the dijet mass $m{\rm jj}$) and it provides a benchmark for testing the performance of the data-scouting approach.
-Figure 3 shows the total trigger efficiency as a function of $m{\rm jj}$ for the scouting (left) and the standard (right) triggers.
-While the standard trigger becomes fully efficient only for $m{\rm jj} > 1.25$ TeV, the scouting trigger efficiency reaches the 100% plateau at around 500 GeV, thus significantly extending the sensitivity of searches for low-mass resonances.
-Given the generic design of the $H{\rm T}$ trigger, a similar improvement from scouting compared to the standard triggers is also expected for other new-physics signatures with final states dominated by the presence of high- $p{\rm T}$ jets.
+The main trigger selection requires $H{\rm T}$ larger than 250 GeV at the HLT, compared to $H{\rm T}>800$ -900 GeV for the triggers in the standard data stream.
+Although designed to select generic collision events that include jets in the final state, this trigger was primarily used to perform searches for new resonances decaying to pairs of jets, as described in Section 3.5.1.
+This analysis searches for a resonance peak in the invariant mass distribution of the two leading jets (the dijet mass $m{\rm ij}$) and it provides a benchmark for testing the performance of the data-scouting approach.
+Fig. 3 shows the total trigger efficiency as a function of $m{\rm ij}$ for the scouting (left) and the standard (right) triggers.
+While the standard trigger becomes fully efficient only for $m{\rm ij}>1.25\,\text{TeV}$, the scouting trigger efficiency reaches the 100% plateau at around 500 GeV, thus significantly extending the sensitivity of searches for low-mass resonances.
+Given the generic design of the

-Figure 3: The efficiency of the Run 2 Calo scouting (left) and standard (right) jet triggers as a function of the reconstructed mass of the dijet system.
-Figures taken from Ref.
+Fig. 3.
+The efficiency of the Run 2 Calo scouting (left) and standard (right) jet triggers as a function of the reconstructed mass of the dijet system.
+Source: Figures taken from Ref.
 [65].